Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 ![strings kernel grep key](http://i.imgur.com/nsWB75q.png)

-The `Wi-Fi Easy and Secure Key Derivation` strings looks promising, but as it turns out it's just a hardcoded string defined by the [Wi-Fi Protected Setup spec](https://www.dropbox.com/s/fq1i4lkbnslang2/Wi-Fi%20Protected%20Setup%20Specification%201.0h.pdf).
+The `Wi-Fi Easy and Secure Key Derivation` string looks promising, but as it turns out it's just a hardcoded string defined by the [Wi-Fi Protected Setup spec](https://www.dropbox.com/s/fq1i4lkbnslang2/Wi-Fi%20Protected%20Setup%20Specification%201.0h.pdf).
 Nothing to do with the password generation algorithm we're interested in.